Positioning for an Artificial Intelligence Driven Economy with Both Growth Plays and "AI-Resistant" Investments

 I've highlighted this area in green (with interior in white) below:

-There's a lot of fertile ground there and a lot of ways to do this.
+There's a lot of fertile ground there.
 Here's one example of that kind of thinking: targeting skilled trades, healthcare services, education, and hands-on service jobs that are among the least vulnerable to AI automation:

 Home services